Rod1Andrade/simple-router/README.md

 <img src="https://img.shields.io/badge/php-%5E8.0-blue">

-Router to API applications is a simple router build to make easier and faster the process of set router.
+Router for API applications - It’s a simple route builder that makes it’s process of defining the route far more simple and faster.

 ## How it works?